Connect with us

 Steel construction in Kenya

-The local demand for steel has grown steadily over the years.
+The local steel demand has grown steadily over the years.
 PHOTO | FILE

 A delegation of 25 Turkish steel companies has arrived in Nairobi for a marketing trip aimed at establishing new markets for the metal that is widely used for construction.

-According to the Namik Ekinci, chairman of the Turkish Steel Exporters Association, Kenya holds huge potential as a steel consumer thanks to the booming construction industry.
+According to Namik Ekinci, chairman of the Turkish Steel Exporters Association, Kenya holds huge potential as a steel consumer thanks to the booming construction industry.

 “Kenya is potentially a very big market for our steel because of the huge development projects,” said Mr Ekinci.